 - neuroendocrine tumours

-If you have secondary liver cancer, it is best to read this information along with the information for the primary cancer you have.
+If you have secondary liver cancer, it is best to read this information along with the information about the primary cancer you have.

-Usually, people who get secondary cancer in the liver know they have a cancer.
-But occasionally secondary liver cancer is found before the primary cancer is diagnosed.
+Usually, people who get secondary cancer in the liver know they have cancer.
+But sometimes secondary liver cancer is found before the primary cancer is diagnosed.
 Sometimes the primary cancer cannot be found.
 This is called a cancer of unknown primary.

-Occasionally cancer can start in the liver.
+Sometimes cancer can start in the liver.
 This is called primary liver cancer.
-Primary liver cancer is quite rare.
+Primary liver cancer is rare in the UK.
 Secondary liver cancer is much more common.

 Secondary cancer in the liver may not cause any symptoms for a long time.
 In some people, it may be found during routine tests.